pen-lang/pen/README.md

 ### Reference counting GC

-Pen implements [the Perceus reference counting][perceus] for its reference counting GC.
+Pen implements [the Perceus reference counting][perceus] as its GC.
 Thanks to the state-of-the-art RC algorithm, programs written in Pen performs less than traditional reference counting where every data transfer or mutation requires counting operations.

 > WIP